 - a.
-Total of Column L cannot exceed the NHHBG funds from Column C, Row 1 from the Sources Table on the previous page. b.
+Total of Column L cannot exceed the NHHBG funds from Column C, Row 1 from the Sources Table on the previous page. - b.
 Total of Column M cannot exceed the total from Column C, Rows 2-10 from the Sources Table on the previous page. - c.
-Total of Column O cannot exceed total NHHBG funds received in Column H, Row 1 from the Sources Table on the previous page.

-d.
-Total of Column P cannot exceed total of Column H, Rows 2-10 of the Sources Table on the previous page.
+Total of Column O cannot exceed total NHHBG funds received in Column H, Row 1 from the Sources Table on the previous page. - d.
+Total of Column P cannot exceed total of Column H, Rows 2-10 of the Sources Table on the previous page. e.

-e.
 Total of Column Q should equal total of Column I of the Sources Table on the previous page.

 (3) Estimated Sources or Uses of Funding (NAHASDA § 803(c)(2)(C)).
-(Provide any additional information about the estimated sources or uses of funding, including leverage (if any).
-You must provide the relevant information for any planned loan repayment.
-The text must describe which specific loan is planned to be repaid and the NAHASDA-eligible activity and program associated with this loan): The department anticipates \$140,000 in program income.
-The estimated \$25,000 in other federal funds is the repayment of the NHHBG subsidy when the lessee transfers their interest in the lease to a non-income eligible Native Hawaiian purchaser. non-meome engine realive trawalian purchaser.
-(4) APR (NAHASDA § 820(b)(1)) (Enter any additional information about the actual sources or uses of funding, including leverage (if any).
+(Provide any a about the estimated sources or uses of funding, including leverage (if any).
+You must proinformation for any planned loan repayment.
+The text must describe which specific loan repaid and the NAHASDA-eligible activity and program associated with this loan): ovide the relevant The department anticipates \$140,000 in program income.
+The estimated \$25,000 is funds is the repayment of the NHHBG subsidy when the lessee transfers their internon-income eligible Native Hawaiian purchaser.
+(4) APR (NAHASDA § 820(b)(1)) (Enter any additional information about the actual solution funding, including leverage (if any). urces or uses of